 - Manual - You can also choose Manual mode where the gateway doesn't autoscale.
 In this mode, if there's more traffic than what Application Gateway or WAF can handle, it could result in traffic loss.
 With manual mode, specifying instance count is mandatory.
 Instance count can vary from 1 to 125 instances.

 Autoscaling and High Availability

 Azure Application Gateways are always deployed in a highly available fashion.
-The service is made out of multiple instances that are created as configured (if autoscaling is disabled) or required by the application load (if autoscaling is enabled).
-Note that from the user's perspective you don't necessarily have visibility into the individual instances, but just into the Application Gateway service as a whole.
-If a certain instance has a problem and stops being functional, Azure Application Gateway will transparently create a new instance.
+The service is made up of multiple instances that are created as configured if autoscaling is disabled, or required by the application load if autoscaling is enabled.
+From the user's perspective, you don't necessarily have visibility into the individual instances, but just into the Application Gateway service as a whole.
+If a certain instance has a problem and stops being functional, Azure Application Gateway transparently creates a new instance.

-Even if you configure autoscaling with zero minimum instances the service will still be highly available, which is always included with the fixed price.
+Even if you configure autoscaling with zero minimum instances the service is still highly available, which is always included with the fixed price.

-However, creating a new instance can take some time (around six or seven minutes).
+However, creating a new instance can take around six or seven minutes.
 If you don't want to have this downtime, you can configure a minimum instance count of two, ideally with Availability Zone support.
-This way you'll have at least two instances in your Azure Application Gateway under normal circumstances.
-So if one of them had a problem the other will try to handle the traffic while a new instance is being created.
-An Azure Application Gateway instance can support around 10 Capacity Units, so depending on how much traffic you typically have you might want to configure your minimum instance autoscaling setting to a value higher than two.
+This way you have at least two instances in your Azure Application Gateway under normal circumstances.
+So if one of them had a problem the other tries to handle the traffic while a new instance is being created.
+An Azure Application Gateway instance can support around 10 Capacity Units.
+Depending on how much traffic you typically have, you might want to configure your minimum instance autoscaling setting to a value higher than two.

-For scale-in events, Application Gateway will drain existing connections for 5 minutes on the instance that is subject for removal.
-After 5 minutes, existing connections will be closed and the instance removed.
-Any new connections during or after the 5 minute scale-in time will be established to other existing instances on the same gateway.
+For scale-in events, Application Gateway drains existing connections for 5 minutes on the instance that is subject for removal.
+After 5 minutes, existing connections are closed and the instance removed.
+Any new connections during or after the 5 minute scale-in time is established to other existing instances on the same gateway.